emidev98/docker-tutorial/README.md

 ## Already running containers

-One of the most useful commands for Docker is "**docker exec -it [containerName] bash**" that opens the **bash** process inside the container defined and we will be able to interact with the image using the bash sell (only if bash is available for that image).
+One of the most useful commands for Docker is "**docker exec -it [containerName] bash**" that opens the **bash** process inside the container defined and we will be able to interact with the image using the bash sell (only if bash is available inside that container).

 ```Bash
 docker exec -it [containerName] bash